DrBenjamin/HRStaffPortal/README.md

 headless = true
 ```

-Now create the file `.streamlit/secrets.toml` where you define some customisations and the **user / password** combinations:
+Now create the file `.streamlit/secrets.toml` where you define some customizations and the **user / password** combinations:

 ```python
 ### Customization